-A progress note shall be documented by the responsible Physician immediately after performing special procedures such as: Endoscopy of any kind, a chest or abdominal tap, etc., noting essential information about the procedures and describing the presence or absence of anesthesia complications, if applicable.
+A progress/procedure note shall be documented by the responsible Practitioner/APP immediately after performing special procedures outside of the surgical services department such as: Endoscopy of any kind, a chest or abdominal tap, etc., noting essential information about the procedures and describing the presence or absence of anesthesia complications, if applicable.
 Also, additional information pertinent to the physical examination such as delayed rectal or pelvic examination will be added to the record as a progress note.